tcomr/rstudio_0/README.md

-# R projects
+# rstudio_test

-testing gitnub for r studio
+testing github for r studio

+Cheking the readme folder from Rsudio pannel uvu